Spectrum of a matrix

 In mathematics, the spectrum of a matrix is the set of its eigenvalues.
+(More precisely, it is its multiset of eigenvalues, where each eigenvalue comes with an associated multiplicity, and two spectra are only considered to be equal if each eigenvalue has the same multiplicity in each spectrum.)
 More generally, if $T\colon V \to V$ is a linear operator on any finite-dimensional vector space, its spectrum is the set of scalars $\lambda$ such that $T-\lambda I$ is not invertible.
 The determinant of the matrix equals the product of its eigenvalues.
 Similarly, the trace of the matrix equals the sum of its eigenvalues.

 From this point of view, we can define the pseudo-determinant for a singular matrix to be the product of its nonzero eigenvalues (the density of multivariate normal distribution will need this quantity).

 In many applications, such as PageRank, one is interested in the dominant eigenvalue, i.e. that which is largest in absolute value.
 In other applications, the smallest eigenvalue is important, but in general, the whole spectrum provides valuable information about a matrix.

 Definition

-Let V be a finite-dimensional vector space over some field K and suppose T : V → V is a linear map.
-The spectrum of T, denoted σ_{T}, is the multiset of roots of the characteristic polynomial of T. Thus the elements of the spectrum are precisely the eigenvalues of T, and the multiplicity of an eigenvalue λ in the spectrum equals the dimension of the generalized eigenspace of T for λ (also called the algebraic multiplicity of λ).
+Let $V'$ be a finite-dimensional vector space over some field $K$ and suppose $T:V\to V$ is a linear map.
+The spectrum of $T$, denoted $\operatorname{Spec}{T}$ or σ_{T}, is the multiset of roots of the characteristic polynomial of T. Thus the elements of the spectrum are precisely the eigenvalues of T, and the multiplicity of an eigenvalue λ in the spectrum equals the dimension of the generalized eigenspace of T for λ (also called the algebraic multiplicity of λ).

 Now, fix a basis B of V over K and suppose M ∈ Mat_{K}(V) is a matrix.
 Define the linear map T : V → V pointwise by Tx = Mx, where on the right-hand side x is interpreted as a column vector and M acts on x by matrix multiplication.
 We now say that x ∈ V is an eigenvector of M if x is an eigenvector of T. Similarly, λ ∈ K is an eigenvalue of M if it is an eigenvalue of T, and with the same multiplicity, and the spectrum of M, written σ_{M}, is the multiset of all such eigenvalues.